Afoxcute/sear/backend/README.md

 # Mantle IP Management Backend

-This backend service provides IP (Intellectual Property) management functionality on the Mantle testnet using the Sear smart contract.
+This backend service provides IP (Intellectual Property) management functionality on the Mantle testnet using the ModredIP smart contract.

 ## Features

-- **IP Registration**: Register IP assets on Mantle testnet using Sear contract
+- **IP Registration**: Register IP assets on Mantle testnet using ModredIP contract
 - **License Minting**: Mint licenses for IP assets with customizable terms
 - **IPFS Integration**: Upload metadata to IPFS for decentralized storage
 - **Yakoa Integration**: Submit registered IPs to Yakoa for monitoring